kyleleeners/Character-Generating-Neural-Net/README.md

 random sampling (thats why there is a loop).
 The 65% included 1-hot-encoding of input sequences, and random draws from a distribution of predictions.

+I'm pretty confident that if I add another layer or two to the net, the output would have looked very good.
+The 65% acc example took around 5hrs to run on my 1080 gpu.
+I figure more layers would increase that time exponentially.
+Could buy some AWS power to check faster but meh.

+TODO: Reformat so that the input is a sequence of words rather than a sequence of characters.
+This would stop all the nonsense words from poppin up but I'm afraid it would also kill the variety.